backdrop-contrib/fitframes/README.txt

   and place it in the sites/all/modules/fitvids/ folder

-* Enable the module at Administration » Modules.
+* Enable the module at Administration Â» Modules.

 CONFIGURATION
 -------------

-* Go to the configuration screen at Administration » Configuration » Media » FitVids.
+* Go to the configuration screen at Administration Â» Configuration Â» Media Â» FitVids.

 * The default selector is ".region".
 Enter your own jQuery selectors.
 Use a new line for each selector.